Aurora Live Cam

 We use Space Weather Live to look at solar wind speed and density as well as the Interplanetary Bt and Bz.
 This data is transmitted from a satellite which shows data approximately 50-70 minutes into the future depending on the solar wind speed.
 We also study magnetometers.

 When we forecast for our aurora tours in Alaska, we are primarily looking at Windy.com cloud models to see where the clearest skies are located.
-We also use other tools at the moment as well as information in the field to determine the best place to view the aroura at the best time.
+We also use other tools at the moment as well as information in the field to determine the best place to view the aurora at the best time.

 Is the Kp-index important?